AlbertVilaCalvo/Android-Udacity-GitHub-Trending/README.md

+# GitHub Trending

+Final project for the Udacity's Android Nanodegree

 It implements a Sync Adapter and a Content Provider.
 It also has a home-screen widget.